max-mitchell/Random_Land_Arduino/README.md

 # Random_Land_Arduino
 Some cool landscape generation with Perlin noise.
-Uses an arduino
+Uses an arduino.